finleywang/GestaltCogTeam.github.io/_pages/about.md

 News
 ------
+* 2025/05/08 One amazing review about Decision Intelligence is accepted by <b>The Innovation</b>, congrats to all!
 * 2025/05/01 One paper is accepted by <b>ICML</b>，congrats to all!
 * 2025/04/29 One paper is accepted by <b>TKDE</b>，congrats to all!
 * 2025/02/26 Dr. Fei Wang is selected as Youth Editor of The Innovation!